Jump to content

 "Sir Kairos!"

 To everyone's surprise, Duncan quickly obeyed and released my arm.
 "R-Right.
-I was simply joyous and relieved that you are alright, Sir Kairos."
+I was simply joyous and relieved that you are alright, Sir Kairos," the magician explained.

 "Now, what were the exact words you used?"
 The lilac-eyed woman mused as she tapped her lips with a finger.
 "Ah, that's right, 'we need all the help we can get.'
 You can't afford to be picky about it."

 "What, this?"
-She asked as she ran a hand through the dark locks.
-"Forced to dye it to blend into my dimension."
+She asked as she ran a hand through the black locks.
+"I was forced to dye it to blend into my dimension."

 "Thank you both for being here," Makith spoke up from behind Damien.
-"I feel a bit more at ease."
+"I feel more at ease."

 My mentor and Makith looked at one another.
 "Well, we were hoping you could help us find them," Makith told her.

-“That was my first time sharing my magic in that manner!”
+"That was my first time sharing my psychic power in that manner!"
 Duncan retaliated.

-From the brief flashes, I was only able to make out a tiny woman with short white hair and brown eyes.
-I couldn’t make out any other details on her face.
-She seemed to be rather pale and wore, what appeared to be, a thick, burgundy-hued cloak.
+From the brief flashes, I could only make out a tiny woman with short white hair and brown eyes.
+I couldn't make out any other details on her face.
+She seemed rather pale and wore what appeared to be a thick, plum-hued cloak.

 "…later!"

 And then, the sphere was blank once more.
-Alexandra frowned.
-“I’ve never heard of anyone having such a low reserve of Vim to not be able to receive a message.
-Limber, what do you think of this?”
+Alexandra frowned before turning towards Revelin.
+"I've never heard of anyone having such a low reserve of Vim to not be able to receive a message.
+Limber, what do you think of this?"

-“It sounds like she was using up the majority of her Vim on a regular basis to have such a low reserve.”
+"She was likely using up her Vim on a regular basis.
+It's happened to me once before."
 My mentor responded.
-“Perhaps she finally decided to settle down on one dimension and stopped Wandering?”
+"Perhaps she finally decided to settle down in one dimension and stopped wandering?"

-“Makith!”
+"Makith!"
 A peach-haired nymph hollered as she ran through the cafeteria.
 Her light blue irises trembled as she caught her breath.
-“There have been signs of activity spotted in the ruins of the Kingdom!”
+"There have been signs of activity spotted at the ruins!"

 Makith thanked the girl and turned to face us.
-“My friends,” He pleaded, the gravity in his voice unmistakable.
-“Please come with me.”
+"My friends," He pleaded, his golden eyes darting from one face to the other.
+"Please come with me."

 Copyright © 2015 Thirdly; All Rights Reserved.